yorkulibraries/vagrant-papyrus/README.md

 admin/papyrus
 ```

-Edit /etc/hosts and add an entry like followed so you can access the app from a browser at http://papyrus.library.yorku.ca/
+Edit /etc/hosts and add an entry like followed so you can access the app from a browser at http://papyrus.me.ca/

 ```
-192.168.168.168 papyrus.library.yorku.ca
+192.168.168.168 papyrus.me.ca
 ```